 ††††† (2) Evaluate each patient prior to initiation of treatment;

-††††† (3) Upon receipt of a patient under an active plan of care from another physical therapy service, the receiving physical therapist shall:
+††††† (3) Upon receipt of a patient under an active plan of care from another physical therapist:

-††††† (b) Ensure the evaluation and plan of care from the other physical therapy service are current and appropriate;
+††††† (b) Ensure the evaluation and plan of care from the other physical therapist is current and appropriate;

-††††† (e) Comply with reassessment requirements based on the date of the most recent evaluation.
+††††† (d) Comply with reassessment requirements based on the date of the most recent evaluation.

 ††††† (4) Reassess each patient in accordance with the following: